balena-io/balena-cli/doc/cli.markdown

 List the supported device types (like 'raspberrypi3' or 'intel-nuc').

-The --verbose option adds extra columns/fields to the output, including the "STATE" column whose values are one of 'new', 'released' or 'discontinued'.
-However, 'discontinued' device types are only listed if the '--discontinued' option is used.
+The --verbose option may add extra columns/fields to the output.
+Currently this includes the "STATE" column which is DEPRECATED and whose values are one of 'new', 'released' or 'discontinued'.
+However, 'discontinued' device types are only listed if the '--discontinued' option is also used, and this option is also DEPRECATED.

 The --json option is recommended when scripting the output of this command, because the JSON format is less likely to change and it better represents data